vader9911/Spellbinder/README.md

 ## Usage

--Follow the deployment link at [SpellBinder](https://spellbindertcg-a6e0edcf3480.herokuapp.com/)
+- Follow the deployment link at [SpellBinder](https://spellbindertcg-a6e0edcf3480.herokuapp.com/)

--Create an account
+- Create an account

--Search for your cards and add them to your collection!
+- Search for your cards and add them to your collection!

 ## Demo